openharmony/docs/en/application-dev/quick-start/start-with-ets.md

 3. On the toolbar in the upper right corner of the editing window, click ![en-us_image_0000001262206247](figures/en-us_image_0000001262206247.png).
 The display effect is shown in the figure below.
    ![en-us_image_0000001217526428](figures/en-us_image_0000001217526428.png)

 Congratulations!
-You have finished developing your OpenHarmony application in eTS.
+You have finished developing your OpenHarmony application in eTS in the traditional coding approach.
 To learn more about OpenHarmony, see [OpenHarmony Overview](../application-dev-guide.md)